 A succinct, detailed career plan is one of the most useful tools you can use to identify where you are, where you want to be, and how to get there.

-Below are five key steps to help you create your own career plan.
+Below are the 5 steps of career planning these key steps will help you create your own simple career plan.

 To discover what you really want to do, try answering these fundamental questions about your personality, preferences and values:

 As well as your personal preferences, your existing skills are an important indicator of the direction in which you could head.
 Reflect on your skill set with the following questions: